Complete Matched Asymptotic Expansions for Velocity Statistics in Turbulent Channels

-Complete high fidelity matched asymptotic expansions (abbreviated MAE's) are developed for the first and second order turbulence statistics in channel flow from 11 direct numerical simulations (abbreviated DNS).
+The first complete high fidelity matched asymptotic expansions (abbreviated MAE's) are developed for all the first and second order turbulent velocity statistics in channel flow from 11 direct numerical simulations (abbreviated DNS).
 To put the crucial identification of overlaps on a solid footing, a simple a priori test is devised, which only requires a DNS or experimental profile and the presumed overlap of the MAE for the quantity in question.

-This test fully supports the form $c_0 - c_1\,Y^{1/4}$ of the overlaps for the stream-wise and cross-stream normal stresses $\langle uu\rangle$ and $\langle ww\rangle$, which has been advocated by \citet{chen_sreeni2022,chen_sreeni2023,chen_sreeni2025} and \citet{monkewitz22,Monkarxiv23} and will be designated ``CS'' throughout the paper.
+This test fully supports the form $c_0 - c_1\,Y^{1/4}$ of the overlaps for the stream-wise and cross-stream normal stresses $\langle uu\rangle$ and $\langle ww\rangle$, which has been advocated by \citet{chen_sreeni2022,chen_sreeni2023,chen_sreeni2025} and \citet{monkewitz22,Monkarxiv23}, recently supported by \citet{arosemena2026}, and designated ``CS'' throughout the paper.
 The first MAE analysis of the wall-normal stress $\langle vv\rangle$ then reveals a $\Reytau^{-5/4}$ scaling, i.e. an overlap of the form $c_0 - c_1\,Y^{5/4}$, which is extensively documented.
+These overlaps and their domains of validity are expected to lead to improved structural models of wall turbulence.

 Finally the logarithmic indicator function $\Xi \equiv y\,\dd U/\dd y$ for the mean velocity profile (abbreviated MVP) is reanalyzed, with special attention devoted to its oscillatory approach to the logarithmic MVP overlap.
 The latter is compared to the spatial oscillations of $\langle uu\rangle$ in the concluding section, together with further observations and suggestions.